swiss-seismological-service/scrtdd/README.md

 ### 1.1 How to get the origin ids?

-There is a tool that is installed alongside `scrtdd`, called `sclistorg`, that is useful for listing origin ids satisfying certain criterias, sush as time period, geographic area, author, agency and so on.
+There is a tool that is installed alongside `scrtdd`, called `sclistorg`, that is useful for listing origin ids satisfying certain criterias, such as time period, geographic area, author, agency and so on.
 E.g.

 ```sh
 # list the preferred origin ids for all events between 2018-11-27 and 2018-12-14